wallarm/product-documentation/docs/2.18/about-wallarm-waf/deployment-best-practices.md

     [See the configured trigger example →](../user-guides/triggers/trigger-examples.md#notification-to-webhook-url-if-ip-address-is-added-to-the-blacklist)

-## Enable SAML SSO for your account in the Wallarm Console
+## Enable SAML SSO for your account in Wallarm Console

 You can use a SAML SSO provider like G Suite, Okta, or OneLogin to centralize the authentication of users in your Wallarm Console account.